vcfvct/aws-exam/azure.md

 * Azure Service Bus: Queues(like sqs, one Consumer, meaning message consume once unless failed) and Topic(multiple Consumer, like kafka)
   * Message sessions enable joint and ordered handling of unbounded sequences of related messages.(FIFO)
   * [Azure Storage Queues](https://medium.com/awesome-azure/azure-difference-between-azure-storage-queue-and-service-bus-queue-azure-queue-storage-vs-servicebus-3f7921b0159e) are simpler to use but are less sophisticated and flexible than Service Bus queues.
+  * For Queues, You can specify two different modes in which Service Bus receives messages: *Receive and delete* or *Peek lock*(contains a visibility timeout).
 * EventGrid(-> EventBridge?)
   * Event Grid doesn't guarantee order for event delivery, so subscribers may receive them out of order.
   * Subscribers use the subject to filter and route events.
 Consider providing the path for where the event happened, so subscribers can filter by segments of that path.
 For example, the Storage Accounts publisher provides the subject `/blobServices/default/containers/<container-name>/blobs/<file>` when a file is added to a container.
 A subscriber could filter by the path `/blobServices/default/containers/testcontainer` to get all events for that container but not other containers in the storage account.
 A subscriber could also filter or route by the suffix .txt to only work with text files.